JPham4801/wordle-game/README.md

 *Gray* tiles means the letter ***is not*** in ***any*** of the positions in the word.
 </center>

+### Wordle: Categories variation

+- Allows selection of categories with words of varying lengths.

+Ready to play [Wordle: Categories](https://jpham4801.github.io/wordle-game/) or the original [Wordle](https://www.nytimes.com/games/wordle/index.html)?

 ## Attributions

-- Game mechanics and designs were used from the official Wordle as reference for Wordle: Categories.
+- Game mechanics and designs were inspired by the official Wordle.
     * https://www.nytimes.com/games/wordle/index.html
 - Wordle Wiki
     * https://en.wikipedia.org/wiki/Wordle